-According to YouVisit (the tech company that created the SCAD tour), potential students spent an average of 10 minutes on the virtual campus, and some even toured for upwards of an hour.
-YouVisit’s turn toward VR with SCAD is a vision of the future of the company, which launched in 2009 to provide online college tours, and now represents the promise of widespread VR adoption, currently working with more than 1,000 educational institutions, as well as travel and leisure, hospitality, and real estate firms.
+According to YouVisit (the tech company that created the SCAD tour), potential students spent an average of 10 minutes on the virtual campus, and some even toured for nearly an hour.
+YouVisit’s turn toward VR with SCAD is a vision of the future of the company, which launched in 2009 to provide online college tours and now represents the promise of widespread VR adoption, currently working with more than 1,000 educational institutions, as well as travel and leisure, hospitality, and real estate firms.

-While big names like Oculus Rift and Microsoft HoloLens have captured widespread attention, numerous smaller firms, developers, and practitioners, who are already immersed in the technology and actively designing the future of virtual reality, say it’s about to catch up with science fiction.
+While big names like Oculus Rift and Microsoft HoloLens have captured widespread attention, numerous smaller firms, developers, and practitioners—who are already immersed in the technology and actively designing the future of virtual reality—say it’s about to catch up with science fiction.
 The remaining technical hurdles certainly haven’t stopped the money from flowing.
 The market for virtual and augmented reality is expected to grow by $162 billion by 2025, driven by both consumer demand and new product launches.

 Like SCAD, many investors see beyond the opportunities in front of their faces.